Active Shooter Procedures

 • Do not respond to voice commands until you can verify with certainty that they are being issued by a law enforcement officer or university official; unfamiliar voices may be an active shooter trying to lure you from safety.

-• Attempts to rescue people should only be attempted, if it can be accomplished without further endangering the persons inside a secured area.
+• Attempts to rescue people should only be attempted if they can be accomplished without further endangering the persons inside a secured area.

 • Depending on circumstances, consideration may also be given to exiting ground floor windows as safely and quietly as possible.

-The objective of responding law enforcement officers are to immediately engage or contain the active shooter(s) in order to stop life threatening behavior.
+The objective of responding law enforcement officers is to immediately engage or contain the active shooter(s) in order to stop life-threatening behavior.

 • Officers usually arrive in teams of more than one officer.